OutSystems/docs-odc/src/eap/security/security.md

 * Is encrypted at rest with a per-customer encryption key managed by OutSystems.
 * Resides in the region specified during the creation of the customer's ODC organization.
-* Is continuously and incrementally backed up for up to 30 days
+* Is continuously and incrementally backed up for up to 30 days.
-* For Disaster Recovery purposes only, this backup can be used to restore production data and
+* For Disaster Recovery purposes only, this backup can be used to restore production data and:
-    * Will not recover deleted apps or users
+    * Will not recover deleted apps or users,
-    * May cause timers to re-run
+    * May cause timers to re-run,
-    * Will not reprocess events or workflows that have already been processed
+    * Will not reprocess events or workflows that have already been processed.

 A network namespace isolates each stage [within each organization's Runtime](#isolation-of-stages).